Pastor Jess

 Mainstream media is usually run by white people.
 It can be hard for Black women to get jobs as journalists, even when they are very talented writers and deserve those jobs.
 We can help mitigate the effects of racism on journalism by supporting Black women writers on Patreon.

-2. Sherronda J. Brown
+1.The Didi Delgado 2.
+Sherronda J. Brown Electronic pRESENTATION

 In order to get a copy of the power point presentation, please use thecontact form.
 After I receive your form, I will send a message back to your e-mail saying "Receipt?"
 You may then e-mail back a screenshot or forwarded e-mail of your donation to BWB of at least $5.
 I learned from so many Black women for free, and I will not profit off of racism any more than I already have as a white person.
 A donation to BWB gets you a copy of the presentation, regardless of if you attended the event or not.